 See the Auto electrical repair tools page for a voltmeter, test light, and other helpful diagnostic tools.

 3 Failed Blower Motor Resistor

-Resistors work hard reducing voltage, they are therefore a common cause of blower motor faults.
-Resistors, depending on the design and how they fail either stop the fan from operating or cause the fan to only operate at full speed no matter the fan speed request.
+Resistors work hard to reduce voltage; they are, therefore, a common cause of blower motor faults.
+Depending on the design and how they fail, resistors either stop the fan from operating or cause it to only operate at full speed, no matter the fan speed request.

-The resistor is commonly mounted to the fan housing close to the blower motor fan.
+The resistor is commonly mounted to the fan housing near the blower motor fan.
 As the resistor reduces voltage, it produces heat as a by-product.
 To dissipate the heat, resistors employ a heatsink (cooling fins) and utilize the cool air from the fan speed to help cool the resistor.

 How to test the blower motor resistor?